aragon/hack/docs/guides-agent-app.md

    <img width="400" src="/docs/assets/agent-guide/agent-4.png">
 </p>

-P.S.
-If you need to look up the id of a vote, look the vote up in the Voting app UI.
+>**Tip:** If you need to look up the id of a vote, look the vote up in the Voting app UI.
 You'll find the id in the top left corner (next to the hashtag).
 For example in the image above, the id of the vote is 1 (look inside the red circle).

 ## 4. Check permissions